-For the fiscal year ended February 3, 2018 Or Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number: 000-51315 CITI TRENDS, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of (I.R.S.
-Employer Identification No.) □ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission File Number: 000-51315 CITI TRENDS, INC. (Exact name of registrant as specified in its charter) Delaware 52-2150697 For the transition period from Commission File Number: 000-51315 CITI TRENDS, INC. (Exact name of registrant as specified in its charter) Delaware 52-2150697 Commission File Number: 000-51315 CITI TRENDS, INC. (Exact name of registrant as specified in its charter) Delaware 52-2150697 CITI TRENDS, INC. (Exact name of registrant as specified in its charter) Delaware 52-2150697 (Exact name of registrant as specified in its charter) Delaware 52-2150697 (Exact name of registrant as specified in its charter) Delaware 52-2150697 Delaware 52-2150697 incorporation or organization) 104 Coleman Boulevard, Savannah, Georgia 31408 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (912) 236-1561 Securities registered pursuant to Section 12(b) of the Act: Name of each exchange Title of each class on which registered Common Stock, \$.01 Par Value NASDAQ Stock Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted an posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller Reporting Company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial account standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$283,782,706 as of July 29, 2017.
-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date: Common Stock, par value \$.01 per share, 13,760,229 shares outstanding as of April 3, 2018.
-DOCUMENTS INCORPORATED BY REFERENCE Part III incorporates information from the registrant's definitive proxy statement, to be filed with the Securities and Exchange Commission within 120 days after the close of the registrant's fiscal year covered by this Annual Report on Form 10-K, with respect to the Annual Meeting of Stockholders to be held on June 6, 2018.
+■ Annual R eport Pursuant to Section 13 or 15(d) of the Securities E xchange Act of 1934 For the fisc al year ended F Sebruary 2, 2019 Or ☐ Transition n Report Pursuant to Section 13 or 15(d) of t he Securitie s Exchange Act of 1934 For the transiti on period from to Commis sion File Numb er: 000-51315 CITI TRENT OS, INC. ecified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 52-2150697 (I.R.S.
+Employer Identi 104 Coleman Boulevard, Savannah, Georgia (Address of principal executive offices) 31408 (Zip Code) Registrant's telephone i umber, includin g area code (912) 236-1561 Securities register ed pursuant to S ection 12(b) of the Act: Title of each class Name of each exchange on which registered • Common Stock, \$.01 Par Value NASDAQ Stock Market Securities register ed pursuant to S None ection 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as o efined in Rule 4 05 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuar t to Section 13 o or Section 15(d) of the Act.
+Yes \square No \boxtimes mark whether the registrant (1) has filed all reports require such shorter period that the registrant was required to files mark whether the registrant has submitted electronically echapter) during the preceding 12 months (or for such short mark if disclosure of delinquent filers pursuant to Item 40: strant's knowledge, in definitive proxy or information state Indicate by check company.
+See the Act. mark whether the registrant is a large accelerated filer, an a definitions of "large accelerated filer," "accelerated filer," eccelerated filer, "smaller reporti a non-accelerated filer, a smaller reporting cong company" and "emerging growth company ompany, or an emerging growth y" in Rule 12b-2 of the Exchange Large accelerated Smaller Reporting npany 🗆 Non-accelerated filer \square owth company, indicate by check mark if the registrant has provided pursuant to Section 13(a) of the Exchange Act. se the extended transition period for complying g with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 o f the Exchange Act).
+Yes □ No ⊠ State the aggregat sold, or the averag of August 4, 2018 e market value of the voting and non-voting common equit ge bid and asked price of such common equity, as of the las y held by non-at business day o ffiliates computed by reference to the price at f the registrant's most recently completed second which the common equity was last ond fiscal quarter: \$345,865,178 as er of shares outstanding of each of the registrant's classes outstanding as of April 2, 2019. of common stock x, as of the latest practicable date: Common S tock, par value \$.01 per share, DOCUMENTS I NCORPORAT ED BY REFERENCE es information from the registrant's definitive proxy staten cal year covered by this Annual Report on Form 10-K, wit